vanamalamanish/React-IPOD/Readme.md

 npm run build

-this will create a build directory with the production build of the application.
+this will create a build directory with the production build of the application IPOD.